Jewish Teen Foundation of Greater Boston

 - duration October - June

-The Jewish Teen Foundation of Greater Boston (JTFGB) will begin its eighth year in the fall of 2022 and is proud to have started as a part of the Foundation Board Incubator, which is a project of Honeycomb (formerly the Jewish Teen Funders Network), generously funded by Laura Lauder and the Maimonides Fund for the first five years.
+The Jewish Teen Foundation of Greater Boston (JTFGB) will begin its ninth year in the fall of 2023 and is proud to have started as a part of the Foundation Board Incubator, which is a project of Honeycomb (formerly the Jewish Teen Funders Network), generously funded by Laura Lauder and the Maimonides Fund for the first five years.

 JTFGB enabled me to make a palpable difference in an area I am passionate about, while simultaneously strengthening my ties to the Jewish community and reinforcing a Jewish rhetoric which will be applicable throughout my life.
 Through this program, I was able to make a positive change in the world and renew my sense of Jewish identity using philanthropy and tzedakah, driven by Jewish values and morals.

-JTFGB just finished its seventh year, where our teens raised almost $51,000 from hundreds of different donors for organizations that are doing work to help fight youth homelessness, foster care, youth mental health, and access to medical treatment.
-During the first seven years of the program, JTFGB teens have awarded 58 grants to unique organizations all across the world.
-While JTFGB may be based in Boston, it absolutely has a way to make a global impact.
+JTFGB just finished its eighth year, where our teens raised over $20,000 from hundreds of different donors for organizations that are doing work in the areas of disaster relief and access to food and water.
+During the first eight years of the program, JTFGB teens have awarded 62 grants to unique organizations all across the world.
+While JTFGB may be based in Boston, our impact is global.

 With JTFGB, teens learn how to: